 3. Once you're on East Causeway Approach, take a right at the first traffic light (Monroe Street).

-4. Go east on Monroe Street until you reach Lafitte Street or the next street, Girod, and take either street right.
-You will be a few blocks away from the lakefront and Lakeshore Drive.
+4. Go east on Monroe Street until you reach West Beach Pkwy, Lafitte Street or the next street, Girod, and take any street right.

 From Slidell or Hammond-